Editorial Standards

 Name, SSN, and EIN corrections

 If you are correcting only a name or SSN, complete Boxes d through i on the W‑2c and give the employee their copy.
 Do not complete Boxes 1 through 20 when identity is the only fix.
-If you reported an incorrect EIN or tax year on the original transmission, follow the IRS’s two‑step process that uses two sets of W‑2c/W‑3c to zero out the wrong filing and then report the correct one.
+Because no dollar amounts change, a name‑ or SSN‑only correction does not require a Form 941‑X. If you reported an incorrect EIN or tax year on the original transmission, follow the IRS’s two‑step process that uses two sets of W‑2c/W‑3c to zero out the wrong filing and then report the correct one.

 Box 12, Box 14, and state items

 You can correct Box 12 codes such as D, E, G, L, AA, EE, and align wage boxes when those items affect taxable wages.
+When you correct a Box 12 entry, list the correct code together with the corrected amount; an amount entered without its code cannot be processed.
 Box 14 remains an employer “other” field, often used for items like state disability insurance or informational notes.
+Note that the current W‑2c revision adds a separate Box 14b, Treasury Tipped Occupation Code(s), which is required reporting for tipped occupations under the 2025 no‑tax‑on‑tips rules and is not optional the way the legacy Box 14 “other” field is.
 For state and local fixes, use Boxes 15 through 20, and if your only changes are in those boxes, send W‑2c to the state or local agency and furnish employee copies without sending Copy A to SSA.

 Preparing W‑2c and W‑3c, a practical checklist